Wednesday, 23 February 2022

 Thus, all the egocentric paths keep one in the grip of diversity (duality).
 Thus, the seeker has to drop all the accumulated knowledge and start fresh to realize the truth beyond form, time, and space.

-Dalai Lama said: ~ Buddhism need not be the best religion though it is most scientific and religion and inquisitive.
+Dalai Lama said: ~ Buddhism need not be the best religion, though it is the most scientific and religion and inquisitive.
 But Buddhism has no answer to certain questions like the existence of Atama [Soul] and rebirth.
-Dali lama said that as an individual he believes in rebirth as he had come across a few cases of rebirth.
-Modern science, Dalai Lama hoped would unearth the mystery behind the rebirth.
+Dali lama said that as an individual, he believes in rebirth as he had come across a few cases of rebirth.
+Modern science, Dalai Lama hoped, would unearth the mystery behind the rebirth.
 (In DH –dec-212009-Gulbarga)

-Thus, whatever is seen, known, believed, and experienced as the waking entity is bound to be falsehood because the Soul or consciousness the innermost Self is birthless because it is formless.
+Thus, whatever is seen, known, believed, and experienced as the waking entity is bound to be falsehood because the Soul, the Self, is birthless because it is formless.
 Therefore, the rebirth and reincarnation theory based on the false Self is bound to be a falsehood.

-The three states are impermanent but the Soul or consciousness, which is the witness of the three states, is permanent and eternal. in reality, the three states are one in essence.
+The three states are impermanent, but the Soul or consciousness, which is the witness of the three states, is permanent and eternal.
+In Atmic reality, the three states are one in essence.
 And that essence is consciousness.
 Therefore, there is no second thing that exists other than consciousness.
 Thus, consciousness (Soul) is second to none.

-A deeper self-search reveals the fact that the waking experience itself is an illusion.
+A deeper self-search reveals that the waking experience itself is an illusion.

-When the waking entity is not the Self then whatever theories are based on the waking entity imagined theory.
+When the waking entity is not the Self, then whatever theories are based on the waking entity are imagined theories.

 Santthosh Kumaar: ~ “Know what this mind is supposed to be in actuality.
-Without knowing what is this mind?
+Without knowing what this mind is?
 ‘What is the substance of the mind?’ and ‘What is the source of the mind? it is not possible to unfold the mystery of the mind.

 The mind is present in the form of ‘I’.
 The ‘I’ is present in the form of the universe.
-The universe appears in the form of waking or dreams (duality) and disappears as deep sleep (non-duality).
+The universe appears in the form of waking or dreams (duality) and disappears as the invisible Soul in deep sleep (non-duality).

-Nonduality is the nature of the Soul, the Self.
+Nonduality is the nature of the invisible Soul, the Self.

 The waking or dream is bound by form, time, and space.